ChrstphrHll/npc_gen/students/Yoshen Arcaena.md

   int: 15
   str: 14
   wis: 13
-track: Exploration
-trait: Despite my noble birth, I do not place myself above other folk.
-We all have the same blood.
-trait1: Well-bred
-trait2: Superstitious
 year: 2
+guild: Treskal
+partyID: 3
 ---
 # Yoshen Arcaena
 ---
 ### Description
 - 2nd year Dragonborn Ranger in Treskal
-- long spines, Deep Blue eyes, and black skin
+- long spines, Hazel eyes, and black skin
 - Is Well-bred and Superstitious, and has Malice as their ideal

 ### Organizations